-- When sufficient daylight is available, outdoor lighting shall be controlled by a device that automatically turns off. - All building facades, landscape and minor parking zone lighting shall be automatically shut off by photocells, motion sensors, presets or astronomical time clocks.
+• When sufficient daylight is available, outdoor lighting shall be controlled by a device that

+• All building facades, landscape and minor parking zone lighting shall be automatically shut off by photocells, motion sensors, presets or astronomical time clocks.
 Street lighting shall be completely turned off or step switching (some lights off) or dimmed after curfew.
-The luminaire to be controlled by automated devices shall be determined per the location and activity of that area.
+The luminaire to be controlled by automated devices shall be determined per the location and